Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Discussion

 We have further characterized the fragmented subspaces by their resource generation capabilities.
 In particular, we have studied how the dimension of the Krylov subspaces correlates with the maximum entanglement entropy generation as well as their classical simulability aspects as quantified by Stabilizer R{\'e}nyi entropy.
-Our analysis has revealed that although the resource generation capabilities of the smaller Krylov subspaces are low, the highest entanglement may not always come from the largest Krylov subspace.
-Hence, our analysis has shed light on drastically different quantum properties of structurally similar kinetically constrained models that can be instrumental for further fundamental as well as application-based studies.
+Our analysis reveals that the static and dynamical behaviors of these models exhibit distinct capacities for quantum resource generation, which can be instrumental in their characterization.
+Hence, our study sheds light on the interplay between dynamical constraints, accessible Krylov subspaces, and the resulting complexity of quantum state preparation and evolution for structurally similar kinetically constrained models that can be instrumental for further fundamental as well as application-based studies.
 For example, in our work on QGL and related models, we have not found evidence of quantum many-body scars, which we plan to pursue more systematically in future work.
 Along with that, whether the quantum many-body scar or the fragmented phase can be applied for practical applications such as quantum sensing is another direction we also wish to explore.
-Another aim will be to characterize the fragment subspaces in terms of their Krylov Complexity behavior~\cite{Rabinovici_2022,Budhaditya_2025}.
-Finally, the entanglement localization feature imprinted in all the quantum properties we obtained for the model $H_{\mathrm{Tot}}$ is another aspect that we will study in detail in our future work. \acknowledgments{S.S.R. wants to thank Germ{\'a}n Sierra for introducing the QGL model and sharing valuable comments on the manuscript.
+Another aim will be to characterize the fragment subspaces in terms of their Krylov Complexity behavior~\cite{Rabinovici_2022,Budhaditya_2022,Budhaditya_2025,Balasubramanian2025}.
+Finally, the entanglement localization feature imprinted in all the quantum properties we obtained for the model $H^{\mathrm{Tot}}$ is another aspect that we will study in detail in our future work. \acknowledgments{S.S.R. wants to thank Germ{\'a}n Sierra for introducing the QGL model and sharing valuable comments on the manuscript.
 We also want to thank Philipp Hauke, Himadri Shekhar Dhar, Anindita Bera for reading the manuscript and sharing useful comments.
-We thank Soumik Bandopadhyay for useful discussion on spectral form factor.
-S.S.R. acknowledges the faculty research scheme at IIT (ISM) Dhanbad, India under Project No. FRS/2024/PHYSICS/MISC0110.
+We thank Soumik Bandyopadhyay for useful discussion on spectral form factor.
+S.S.R. acknowledges financial support from the Faculty Research Scheme, IIT (ISM) Dhanbad, India, under Project No. FRS/2024/PHYSICS/MISC0110, and from the Anusandhan National Research Foundation (ANRF), Government of India, under Grant Nos.
+ANRF/ARG/2025/004617/PS and ANRF/ECRG/2025/002793/PMS.
 We also acknowledge the use of the QuSpin package~\cite{QuSpin} for the numerical simulations presented in this work. }

 \begin{widetext}